caarmen/notes/README.md

 * Delete a note: `DELETE /notes/<note id>`

 ## Implementations
+Currently implementations are included for:
+* FastAPI
+* Flask
-Currently implementations for FastAPI, Flask, and Django REST Framework are done.
+* Django REST Framework
+* Vanilla (only python standard library, no external dependencies)

 The goal is to be able to compare the different frameworks and learn about their trade-offs.